RobTillaart/MAX14661/README.md

 - **MUX** open channels exclusively.
 - **FULL** control all as you like.

-Mixing these interfaces is allowed but definitely not advised as especially the **PAIR** interface assumes that A and B selections are kept in sync.
+Mixing these interfaces is allowed in theory but definitely not advised as especially the **PAIR** interface assumes that A and B selections are kept in sync.
 So depending on your application choose the interface you want to use.

+**Warning**

+Be aware that by switching on both the A and B switch for any line ABxx will short-circuit the COM-A and COM-B. such short-circuit would also connect any ABxx line to any other if one of their switches is switched on.
+There might be projects when such short-circuit is no problem and if intended it can be done, but be careful.

+Feedback as always is welcome, please open an issue on GitHub.

+### SPI vs I2C

 The MAX14661 device can be controlled by SPI or I2C.
 This library implements only the I2C interface.

-Feedback as always is welcome.
+If you need a SPI library for the MAX14661, feel free to contact me.

 ### 0.3.0 Breaking change